digital-asset/da-marketplace/docs/damlhub_deployment.md

 ![2_name_project](https://user-images.githubusercontent.com/71082197/98857328-ec817480-242c-11eb-9d03-8e7a0f260dd1.png)

-Once the project is created, click on the ledger in the project explorer.
+Once the project is created, click on the ledger in the Workspace.
 This will take you to the ledger's details.

 ## Upload and launch the DAR model and UI